hamdankun/report-with-node-express/README.md

 ## How To Install
 - cd [PROJECT DIRECTORY]
 - npm install or yarn install
-- npm run dev or yarn dev
+- npm run serve or yarn serve

 ## Author